 We’ve all been spending a lot more time at home during the last few months, and it can get old and uninspiring to look at the exact same home decor every single day.
-If you’re looking to refresh your space for 2021, here are five renter-friendly interior updates you can make!
+Or maybe you're wanting to reorganize and maximize your space.
+Either way, if you’re looking to refresh your space and make it beautiful, here are five renter-friendly interior updates you can make!

 Revamp Your Layout